All Episodes

 There's nothing, I mean, there's less and less science today, and there's more and more attempts to grab money.

-And it is uh it is having a real effect.
+And it is having a real effect.

-I'm sure you saw that I I I was I was sent that story, and it's a UK newspaper.
+I was sent that story, and it's a UK newspaper.

-I forget I forget what the source doesn't matter.
+I forget what the source.

-It was the UK independent.
+It was the UK Independent.

-Okay, I saw the story, and I wrote back the person who sent it to me and said, BS, except I spelled out the word.
+I saw the story, and I wrote back to the person who sent it to me.

 This is absolute BS.